Skip to content

 The information in this page is provided by the institution.
 Should there be any discrepancies between information listed here and on the institutions' websites, the latter shall prevail.
 Please contact the respective institution directly if you have any enquiries.

-The main facilities and services offered at the University of Hong Kong are listed below.
+The main facilities and services offered at The University of Hong Kong are listed below

 The University of Hong Kong Libraries

-The Libraries consists of the Main Library and six branch libraries, namely the Dental LibraryFung Ping Shan LibraryLui Che Woo Law LibraryMusic LibraryTin Ka Ping Education Library, and the Yu Chun Keung Medical Library.
+The Libraries consist of the Main Library, Dental Library, Fung Ping Shan Library, Lui Che Woo Law Library, Music Library, Tin Ka Ping Education Library, and Yu Chun Keung Medical Library.
 Of scholarly interest is Special Collections which houses a unique collection of Hong Kong materials, rare books, pamphlets, and microforms.

 Access

-You are also eligible to apply for a JULAC reader card, which will enable you to access other UGC-funded libraries and use their collections in-house.
+You are also eligible to apply for a JULAC reader card which will enable you to access other UGC-funded libraries and use their collections in-house.
 Application for the JULAC reader card can be made online.

 Library Orientation